vobst/linpmem-cli/README.md

 Now, you can use `pmem` to interact with the driver:
 ```
 $ pmem --help
-Command line client for the linpmem driver.
+Command-line client for the linpmem driver.

 Small tool for loading and interacting with the linpmem driver.
 It lets you use the features of the driver in scripts and on the command line.